 At MacGregor & Collins, LLP, our attorneys have assisted countless violent crime defendants in Southern California courts.
 Ronald MacGregor and Randy Collins, firm partners, have decades of experience that you can take advantage of with no obligation to retain their services.
 Call (888) 250-2865 to take advantage of a confidential free consultation.

-According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, is defined as "Assault."
+According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, can be convicted of committing assault.

-- Being aware that your actions would result in using force
+- you were aware that your actions would result in a violent or forceful act.

-- Having the capability to carry out said force
+- you had the capability to carry out said force

-If the assault was committed on an Executive Officer, the penalty can be increased jailed time and fines.
+If your offense was committed on an Executive Officer, the penalty can be increased substantially.
 You can be potentially charged with a felony even if the person did not suffer bodily injury.
-In addition, the defendant can also be subjected to enrollment in the battery program, an informal probation and/or community service.
+In addition, you can also be subjected to enrollment in a court-mandated battery program, informal probation period, and/or community service.

 Laws pertaining to these charges in California are complex.
 Sometimes, people commit burglary offenses during the course of an assault, in which case you could face many more penalties.
 There are several different penal codes governing acts of assault, each with its own set of potential penalties.
 Depending on the circumstances under which your alleged offense was carried out, you could face greater or lesser fines.